From understanding expenses to starting a limited company, our downloadable business guides can help you.

 Where a large overpayment is discovered, it is advisable for the employer to discuss this with the employee and try to agree on a programme of repayment over a period of time (there is no set time period).

-If you can’t come to an arrangement to repay the money the employer can take you to a Civil Court to recover the money.
-Clearly, at this point the employment relationship between you will have broken down though!
+If you can’t come to a repayment arrangement, the employer can take you to a Civil Court to recover the money.
+Clearly, at this point the employment relationship between you will have almost certainly broken down.

 In both cases, the Judge will consider whether the ‘injustice’ of requiring you to repay the money is greater than the ‘injustice’ to your employer of not receiving it.
 They will also consider what you have done with the money and how much effort you may have made to report the overpayment, whether you received payslips (legally it is one of your employment rights that you should receive an itemised payslip).
 They may ask you to repay some, all or none of the money and will look at the repayment requirements your employer has and how easily you could achieve that.